-As at statement of financial position date, the Company has a significant concentration of credit risk in relation to an outside party who is located in India and whose balance comprises 100% of the trade receivable balance.
+The Company has a significant concentration of credit risk in relation to an outside parties who is located in India and whose balance comprises 81% of the trade receivable balance.
 The management does not foresee any risk of default or expected credit loss arising from these parties as they are creditworthy customers.
-The company has adopted procedures in extending credit terms to customers and in monitoring its credit risk.
-The company only grants credit to creditworthy counterparties.
+The Company has adopted procedures in extending credit terms to customers and in monitoring its credit risk.
+The Company only grants credit to creditworthy counterparties.